If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Do You Keep Seashells Shiny?

-Rub mineral oil or baby oil onto the seashells whenever they look dull.
+Rub a small amount of mineral oil or baby oil onto the seashells whenever they look dull.
+This restores moisture to the shell and gives it a deep, wet-look shine without damaging the color.

 How Do You Clean Seashells With Baking Soda?

-Fill a bowl with two cups of lukewarm water, two tablespoons of baking soda, and a sprinkling of salt.
-Mix it together.
-Submerge the shells in the liquid for 10-15 minutes.
-Scrub off the loosened dirt with a toothbrush.
-Rinse the shells under warm water and air dry.
+Fill a bowl with two cups of warm water, two tablespoons of baking soda, and a dash of salt.
+Submerge the shells for 15 minutes to help neutralize odors and loosen dirt.
+Scrub with a toothbrush, rinse under warm water, and let dry.

 Can You Use Vinegar to Clean Seashells?